 Mountain Gorilla Trekking in Africa

-4×4 self-drive Africa ltd can also help you in organizing a trip to the visit the wear and endangered mountain gorillas in Uganda, Rwanda and the Democratic Republic of Congo (DRC). these primates can only be found in three countries and visiting them one needs to get a gorilla trekking permit which is sold at $750 permit in Uganda, $1500 in Rwanda, and $450 in DRC.
+4×4 self-drive Africa ltd can also help you in organizing a trip to visit the wear and endangered mountain gorillas in Uganda, Rwanda, and the Democratic Republic of Congo (DRC). these primates can only be found in three countries and visiting them one needs to get a gorilla trekking permit which is sold at $750 permit in Uganda, $1500 in Rwanda, and $450 in DRC.

 In Uganda mountain gorillas are found in Bwindi Impenetrable Forest and Mgahinga Gorilla National Parks both located in the southwestern part of the country and Uganda is home to almost half of the remaining population of these primates in the world, in Rwanda, they are found in Volcanoes National Park in the northwestern part of the country and in DR. Congo mountain gorillas are in Virunga National Park.

 Gorilla Trekking in Uganda

 For sure everybody should spare some time and visit Bwindi Forest National Park or Mgahinga Gorilla National Park for Gorilla Trekking.
 This is not only because the park has turned into one of the famous safari destinations in Africa, but the park also provides a home to 120 species of mammals, 27 species of frogs, geckos, chameleons, and many endangered species and on an addition to that the park is also home to over 348 species of birds making it a perfect destination for bird lovers.